 Ben Vershbow, Project Director

-Ben is Manager of NYPL Labs, an experimental unit developing new ideas and tools for digital research.
+Ben is the Director of NYPL's Digital Library + Labs department, overseeing metadata, digitization, permissions/reproductions, and the explorations of the NYPL Labs team.
 Before joining the Library in 2008, he was Editorial Director of the Institute for the Future of the Book, a small Brooklyn-based think tank exploring the future of reading, writing and publishing.

 Mauricio Giraldo, Designer/Developer